mkrump/blog/content/posts/2020-07-13-netlify-go-functions.md

 }
 ```

 However, based on the example code, it wasn’t clear to me how we should be checking that a user’s claim is valid.
 When I logged the `LambdaContext` associated with every request, a valid `LambdaContext` was always present regardless of the validity of the user's claim.
-However, if we look at the `LambdaContext` context object returned from `lambdacontext.FromContext` we can see it has a `Custom` map attached to `ClientContext` and if we log this map we can see that this is where response from the identity service gets attached.
-Specifically, when a claim is valid the decoded "netlify" entry in the `Custom` map, will contain a `User` object, while the `User` object will not be present when the claim is not valid.
+However, if we look at the `LambdaContext` object returned from `lambdacontext.FromContext` we can see it has a `Custom` map attached to `ClientContext` and if we log this map we can see that this is where the response from the identity service gets attached.
+Specifically, when a claim is valid the decoded "netlify" entry in the `Custom` map will contain a `User` object, while the `User` object will not be present when the claim is not valid.
 We can verify this by checking our logs after making a request to our deployed site.
-After each request, in the logs we'll a `Custom` map with a "netlify" key.
+After each request, in the logs we'll see a `Custom` map with a "netlify" key.

 So our handler ends up looking like below ([full code](https://github.com/mkrump/go-netlify-login-example/blob/master/api/main.go#L45)):